 The nephron is the basic functional unit of a kidney.
 It consists of three parts: the renal corpuscle, the filtering component, the renal tubule, which is responsible for absorption and ion secretion, and the collecting duct, which is responsible for the final reabsorption of water and for storing urine.
-The renal tubule can be divided into three components known as the proximal convoluted tubule (PCT), the Loop of Henle and the distal convoluted tubule (DCT).
+The renal tubule has 3 components: the proximal convoluted tubule (PCT), the Loop of Henle and the distal convoluted tubule (DCT).
 This article will focus on ion absorption within the proximal convoluted tubule.

 The proximal convoluted tubule (PCT) has a high capacity for reabsorption, hence it has specialised features to aid with this.
 It is lined with simple cuboidal epithelial cells which have a brush border to increase surface area on the apical side.
 The epithelial cells have large amounts of mitochondria present to support the processes involved in transporting ions and substances.

 Moreover, they also have a large number of channels on both the apical and basolateral membrane which provides a large surface area for transport of ions and other substances to occur.

 The proximal tubule can be divided into pars convolute and pars recta.
 The pars convolute resides in the renal cortex and it can further be divided into 2 segments; S1 (segment 1) and the proximal part of S2.
 The pars recta is a straight segment present in the outer medulla.
 It makes up the distal part of S2 and S3.

 A large amount of reabsorption occurs in the proximal convoluted tubule.
 Reabsorption is when water and solutes within the PCT are transported into the bloodstream.
 In the PCT this process occurs via bulk transport.
 The solutes and water move from the PCT to the interstitium and then into peritubular capillaries.
 The reabsorption in the proximal tubule is isosmotic.